Concept for celebration of Centenary of the Restoration of Lithuania’s Independence

-The hero of today is each citizen of the country, who actively contributes to the building of Lithuania of the twenty-first century, and knows that his daily efforts have an impact not only on the present but also on the future of the history of the Lithuanian state and the nation.
+The hero of today is each citizen of the country and Lithuanians living abroad, who actively contributes to the building of Lithuania of the twenty-first century, and knows that his daily efforts have an impact not only on the present but also on the future of the history of the Lithuanian state and the nation.

 Apart from the most important symbol of the Centennial, the national flag, we have our state symbol Vytis, bridging the two Lithuanias – the old and the new.

 The Centennial has revealed our capacity to draw the best from the depths of the past for the needs of the present; we are always ready to give our responsible and often times hard efforts for the bettering of our state and the people; we stand for our freedom, when this fundamental value is threatened; we have the vigour to build not only our own but also the European and world history.
 These things serve as the basis for us being proud of the achievements of the restored Lithuania, while inspiring us to work for the present and be hopeful about the future.

 The aims of the Programme for the Centennial Celebration of the Restoration of the State of Lithuania are as follows:

 - to bring together the people of Lithuania and Lithuanians living abroad for the celebration of the birthday of the restored Lithuania, to inspire pride in their country, and encourage them taking an important and active role in the life of their country;

 - to make the 16 of February the most important date of the Centennial and ensure public involvement, the people of Lithuania and Lithuanians living abroad in its celebration;